jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew5.md

 Those who are perishing for want of righteousness; those who feel that they are lost sinners and strongly desire to be holy, shall be thus satisfied.
 Never was there a desire to be holy which God was not willing to gratify, and the gospel of Christ has made provision to satisfy all who truly desire to be holy.
 #barnes

-God promises to fill every holy desire He starts within us through our regeneration from the Holy Spirit.
+God promises to fill every holy desire He starts within us through the Holy Spirit.
 #jj

 Although I loved the poetry of Jesus’ Sermon on the Mount, I remained oblivious to its truth.
 People who already feel righteous don’t hunger and thirst for it.